 Auditing concepts can be difficult to understand, because an audit requires a different set of skills than posting accounting transactions or generating financial statements.
-To succeed on the AUD test, you need to put yourself in the shoes of an auditor, and understand the tests performed to issue an audit opinion.
-Use these tips to succeed on the AUD test.
+To succeed on the Audit CPA exam (AUD) you need to put yourself in the shoes of an auditor, and understand the tests performed to issue an audit opinion.

 The accrual method of accounting requires companies to use the matching principle, which matches revenue earned with the expenses incurred to produce the revenue.
 This rule applies, regardless of the timing of cash inflow and outflows.

 When you see questions on adjusting entries, remember that the entry requires one balance sheet and one income statement account.
 Assume, for example, that you owe $3,000 in payroll for the last week of December, and that payroll will not be paid until January 5th of the following year.
 Here is the adjusting entry: